Friday, August 29, 2008

 Italian is modeled on literary Florentine, whose poets had a long love-affair with Cicero (see right column: Trencento and Renaissance) : when we see this, flexibility in word-order will appear less capricious.
 Word order tend to be (O-) V-S in the south ( "questo ha fatto lui!"), where S-V-O is favored by northern speakers even in cases when emphasis requires O-V-S.

-"Va via subito Marco?" the accent is certainly on Marco, but not so in "Marco va via subito?".
+In questions as "Va via subito Marco?" the accent is certainly on Marco, but not so in "Marco va via subito?".
 However, the growing importance of northern media today seems to be affecting such liberty in spoken usage.

 Sunday, August 10, 2008